ethereum/web3.py/docs/contracts.rst

        >>> assert processed_logs == ()
        True

-.. py:method:: ContractEvents.myEvent(*args, **kwargs).processLog(log)
+.. py:method:: ContractEvents.myEvent(*args, **kwargs).process_log(log)

-   Similar to processReceipt_, but only processes one log at a time, instead of a whole transaction receipt.
+   Similar to process_receipt_, but only processes one log at a time, instead of a whole transaction receipt.
    Will return a single :ref:`Event Log Object <event-log-object>` if there are no errors encountered during processing.
 If an error is encountered during processing, it will be raised.

    .. code-block:: python